srujandeshpande/CombatCovid/README.md

 # combat_covid
 Covid Application Backend.
-Runs using Python and MongoDB
+Runs using Python and MongoDB.
+Might use Django
 ## How to talk to the backend:
 Head to https://combat-covid-v1.herokuapp.com/ (temporary) until Azure is set up.
 API Calls to the above website, POST Requests, JSON Objects